c-guzman/cipher-workflow-platform/README.md

 **De-Novo Enhancer Prediction**

 CIPHER is able to predict potential enhancer elements via a machine learning model using bedGraph files for DNase, H3K4me1, H3K4me3, and H3K27Ac markers.
-The bedGraph files must be RPKM normalized, but running CIPHER automatically outputs RPKM normalized bedGraphs.
+The bedGraph files must be SPMR normalized (MACS2 output).

 To identify enhancers you will need a **config** file with marker information, and a reference genome **FASTA** file.